Quantum Network: Security Assessment and Key Management: Introduction

 Security is a crucial issue in a quantum network, which may be compromised if an adversary, Eve, can manipulate or crack intermediate trusted nodes.
 In reality, it is important to evaluate security if Eve can at least compromise one of the nodes.
-In the extreme case where Eve can hack all but the two communicating nodes, no secure communication can be established unless there is a direct QKD link between the two parties.
+In the extreme case where Eve can hack all the intermediate nodes, no secure communication can be established.
 Thus, we first consider the interesting problem of security assessment when a certain amount of the nodes are compromised.
-In particular, for a general network structure, we find an optimal communication scheme with the highest security level, using the graph representation of a quantum network \cite{PhysRevA.95.012304,pirandola2019end}.
+In particular, for a general network structure, we find an optimal communication scheme using the graph representation of a quantum network \cite{PhysRevA.95.012304,pirandola2019end}.
 With the highest security level, the communication is secure unless the nodes that eavesdropper compromises form a cut in the graph of the quantum network, which is the ultimate solution of an efficient attack strategy by the adversary.